Sir Alexander Arthur Hood 1st Viscount Bridport

 In September 1763 he declined the command of the Thunderer 74, surmising correctly that the Admiralty had intended this post for his brother, and in December he was appointed to the yacht Katherine.
 He held this position, as well as that of treasurer of Greenwich Hospital, until he was appointed to the Robust 74 in December 1777.

 Following the fall of the government in 1782 he made himself available for employment once more.
-He raised his flag aboard the Queen 90, Captain Patrick Sinclair, as part of the Channel fleet under Admiral Lord Howe, taking part in the April-August campaign, and later sat on the court-martial into the loss of the Royal George on 29 August.
+He raised his flag aboard the Queen 90, Captain Frederick Lewis Maitland, as part of the Channel fleet under Admiral Lord Howe, taking part in the April-August campaign, and later sat on the court-martial into the loss of the Royal George on 29 August.
 He was present at the relief of Gibraltar and the action off Cape Spartel on 8 October, by which time Captain William Domett had served a month as his flag-captain.
 After the ending of hostilities in the spring of 1782, and before he lowered his flag, he took a leading role in preventing those ships waiting to be paid off from turning to mutiny in Portsmouth during March.